 Now let’s use the natural functionality of our body, jump up and land on the balls of your feet, let the calves take the impact.
 The same applies to natural walking, the type of walking we were meant to do, ball of feet first, calves taking the impact and lowering the heels in a controlled manner, pushing off the balls of the feet, again with the calves.

 I’ve worn quite a bit of different shoes in my life, mainly because they all felt uncomfortable and I kept on trying.
-The worst ones for me were Nike, they looked the best, and were the ‘in thing’ to have when being young, the best ones I found were Asics Gel Kayano, till this day still my favourite shoe when I need to wear shoes.
+The worst ones for me were Nike, they looked the best and were the ‘in thing’ to have when being young, the best ones I found are Reebok Nano, till this day still my favorite shoe when I need to wear shoes.
+Flat soles and a very wide toe box.

 I train without shoes when I can, I wear no shoes when possible, flip flops if warm enough, Vibrams when I can afford them again, and don’t attend fancy dinners anymore where I need to wear tight_painful_awesome_looking_fancy_shiny shoes.

 PS.
-I’m no foot magician, I’m just someone who uses common sense, analyses experiences a lot and then go and put ideas and understanding to the test.
-I also train people with feet problems how to get stronger ankles, increase ankle flexibility plus more.
+I’m no foot magician, I’m just someone who uses common sense, analyses a lot and then goes and put ideas and understanding to the test.
+I also train people with feet problems on how to get stronger ankles, increase ankle flexibility plus more.